Creeping Pōhuehue

 Plant Description

-Creeping Phuehue (Muehlenbeckia axillaris), also known as creeping wire vine or sprawling wirevine, is a low-growing, deciduous or evergreen shrub that forms dense, wiry mats up to 1 meter in diameter.
+Creeping Pōhuehue ( Muehlenbeckia axillaris ), also known as creeping wire vine or sprawling wirevine, is a low-growing, deciduous or evergreen shrub that forms dense, wiry mats up to 1 meter in diameter Discover more about native ferns.
 It is native to New Zealand and parts of Australia.
-It has thin, red-brown or bronzy copper-colored, wiry stems with small, glossy, squarish to roundish leaves that are typically less than 1 cm in diameter and 2-4 mm thick.
+It has thin, red-brown or bronzy copper-coloured, wiry stems with small, glossy, squarish to roundish leaves that are typically less than 1 cm in diameter and 2-4 mm thick.
 The leaves can be dark green and may turn rusty brown in the fall.
 The flowers are inconspicuous, yellowish-white, 4-8 mm in diameter, and appear in groups of up to three in the leaf axils, typically in July.
 The fruit is a small, black, shiny berry, up to 3.5 mm long, produced in late summer to fall.

 Quick Facts